Hot Cross Buns

 - While yeast is proofing, measure out 3 cups of flour with cinnamon, nutmeg, cardamom, brown sugar, and salt into the bowl of a stand mixer, fitted with a dough hook.
 Stir to combine.

 - Pour in the bloomed yeast and stir until it starts to become sticky.
 As it is stirring, pour in melted butter.
 Continue to 'knead', stirring in another 1-2 cups of flour, bit by bit, until the dough pulls away from the sides and when you touch it its tacky but won't leave residue on your fingers.
-(Should take about 6 minutes)
+(Should take about 6 minutes.)

 - Place into a well-greased bowl, cover with plastic wrap and let rise 1 hour or until doubled in size.

-- Press dough into a large rectangle and fold in raising and orange zest.
-Divide dough into 24 even balls (2 oz. each if you wanted to weigh) and place onto a parchment paper-lined baking sheet.
+- Press dough into a large rectangle and fold in raisins and orange zest.
+Divide dough into 24 even balls (2 ounces each if you wanted to weigh) and place onto a parchment paper-lined baking sheet.
 Cover gently with plastic wrap or a clean dish towel and rise another 45 minutes to 1 hour or until doubled in size.
 Remove plastic wrap and brush each roll with milk.

 - For the crosses, whisk flour and water together until a thick, pipeable paste comes together.
 Think slightly thicker than white school glue consistency.
 (You may need to add in more flour or water to get the right consistency.)
-Spoon into a piping bag or Ziploc bag, snip the tip and pipe crosses across all the rolls.
+Spoon into a piping bag or Zip top bag, snip the tip and pipe crosses across all the rolls.

-- To glaze rolls (optional step), melt apricot jam or orange marmalade in the microwave until its runny and brush over the tops.
+- To glaze rolls (optional step), melt apricot jam or orange marmalade in the microwave until it's runny and brush over the tops.
 Serve warm or at room temperature.

 Could I make a half recipe?
 Too much for two!